 So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.
 All who came before me are thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture. – John 10:7-9

-Let’s talk about Fire escapes.
-Fire escapes and fire exits delineate a path of egress, they lead you on a path to safety.
+This morning I want to talk a little about fire escapes.
+Fire escapes and fire exits delineate a path of egress: they lead you on a path to safety.

-If you look around our sanctuary, you will see the familiar rectangular white signs with glowing red or orange letters that say “EXIT”.
+If you look around the sanctuary, you will see the familiar rectangular white signs with glowing red or orange letters that say “EXIT.”
 If you follow these signs they will eventually lead to a door to the outside.

-Or even worse, we may even decide that we don’t need the fire escape at all.
-That the fire is not real, or even that fire does not exist, no need to run for the exit door, I’m going to stay right here and keep doing what I’m doing.
+Even worse, we may even decide that we don’t need the fire escape at all.
+That the fire is not real, or even that fire does not exist.
+No need to run for the exit door.
+I’m going to stay right here and keep doing what I’m doing.
 It’s tragic but people make that decision every day.

-Why then are those who do not know Christ so foolish as to object to the design of the fire escape that God has created to rescue them from everlasting burning?
+Then why are those who do not know Christ so foolish as to object to the design of the fire escape that God has created to rescue them from everlasting burning?
 What could be better than the divine plan of substitution?
-That God sent one man, His only son, in our place to pay the ransom for many, to die on the cross to save anyone from the fire, that accepts His deed and believes in Him.
+That God sent one man, his only Son, in our place to pay the ransom for many, to die on the cross to save anyone from the fire.
+Anyone that accepts his deed and believes in Him.

-Jesus said to him, “I am the way, and the truth, and the life.
-No one comes to the Father except through me. – John 14:6
+“I am the way and the truth, and the life, no one comes to the Father except through me”

-Let’s be exceptionally grateful today for the path that Jesus made for us.
-That rescues us from the fire, that rescues us from the sin, both what we inherited through Adam and Eve but also from our own lives and choices.
-The path he created was not an easy one for him, but because of God’s great love for us, He created an easy path for us to spend eternity with Him.
+This morning when we take communion lets be exceptionally grateful for the path that Jesus made for us.
+The path that rescues us from the fire, that rescues us from the sin, both what we inherited through Adam and Eve but also from our own lives and choices.
+Let’s be mindful that the path He created was not an easy one for Him, but because of God’s great love for us, He created an easy path for us to spend eternity with Him.